castai/docs/docs/guides/hpa/hpa.md

 ### Enabling KEDA

-In order to take advantage of autoscaling functionality, you must enable KEDA addon in the `Policies` page:
+In order to take advantage of the autoscaling functionality, you must enable KEDA addon in the `Policies` page:

-1. Navigate to an existing cluster (in case you don't have one already, go a head and [create one](../../getting-started/creating-your-first-cluster.md))
+1. Navigate to an existing cluster (in case you don't have one already, go ahead and [create one](../../getting-started/creating-your-first-cluster.md))

 1. On the left navigation menu, select `Policies`:
 ![Navigate to policies](010_navigate.png)

-1. Enable Horizontal pod autoscaler
+1. Enable the Horizontal pod autoscaler
 ![Enable](020_enable.png)

 ## Examples

 ### Autoscale Based on CPU and/or Memory usage

-Let's create a `Deployment` and a `Service` which we will **Autoscale**:
+Let's create a `Deployment` and a `Service` that we will **Autoscale**:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment